Head of School, Director

 She, her husband Mark, and family reside in Warren County.

 Rafael Gonzalez is of Cuban descent, born and raised in New Jersey.
 He studied Theology, Philosophy, Latin and Greek in two seminaries, one in Spain and another in Peru, specializing in Thomism, Suarism, and Molinism.
 Mr. Gonzalez is in the doctoral program in Theology at Pontifex University.
 He has lectured at varied parishes and centers on approved Marian apparitions.
 Rafael is also a veteran of the Iraq war.
-He is currently an adjunct professor of philosophy at Middlesex County College.
+He is currently an adjunct professor of philosophy and theology at St. Peter's University teaching a wide range of subjects for each field.
+In addition he teaches philosophy at Middlesex County College.

 Mr. Gonzalez makes his home in Sussex County.